jlportman3/mem0/examples/yt-assistant-chrome/README.md

-# Mem0 Assistant Chrome Extension
+# Jmemory Assistant Chrome Extension

-A powerful Chrome extension that combines AI chat with your personal knowledge base through mem0.
+A powerful Chrome extension that combines AI chat with your personal knowledge base through jmemory.
 Get instant, personalized answers about video content while leveraging your own knowledge and memories - all without leaving the page.

 ## Development